 During exertion, fluid intake improves performance and decreases the likelihood of illness.
-Reliance on thirst alone is not sufficient to prevent significant dehydration, bearing in mind the potential danger of hyponatremia.
+Reliance on thirst alone is not sufficient to prevent dehydration, bearing in mind the potential danger of hyponatremia.
 During mild to moderate exertion, electrolyte replacement offers no advantage over plain water.
-However, for those exercising many hours in heat, a weak solution similar to commercial electrolyte drinks is recommended.
+However, for those exercising many hours in heat, salt replacement is recommended.
 Eating salty snacks or lightly salting mealtime food or fluids is the most efficient way to replace salt losses.
 Salt tablets, when swallowed whole, may cause gastrointestinal irritation and vomiting, but 2 tablets can be dissolved in 1 L of water.
 Urine volume and color are readily available means to monitor fluid needs.

 PROBLEMS ASSOCIATED WITH A COLD CLIMATE